dssg/hitchhikers-guide/tech-tutorials/legible-good-code/README.md

                         for key, val in right_counts.items()})
     return left_counts
 ```
-In this case the value counting is redunting and can be abstracted
+In this case, the value counting logic is redundant and can be abstracted
 away into a function.